Maple-Bar/test-project/README.md

 - God Father by Francis Coppola
 - Plein soleil by René Clément

+I like French New Wave and the films by Ozu and Kurosawa.
 I would like to know abour your favorite films.
-I also like French New Wave and the films by Ozu and Kurosawa.

 ---